 Confusion with time or place

-People living with Alzheimer’s can lose track of dates, seasons and the passage of time.
-They may have trouble understanding something if it is not happening immediately.
-Sometimes they may forget where they are or how they got there.
+People living with Alzheimer’s can lose track of dates, seasons, and the passage of time.
+They may have trouble understanding something if it does not happen immediately.
+Sometimes, they may forget where they are or how they got there.

 What’s a typical age-related change?